 Through Adam, the inherent inclination to sin entered the human race, and human beings became sinners by nature.
-When Adam sinned, his inner nature was transformed by his sin of rebellion, bringing to him spiritual death and depravity which would be passed on to all who came after him.
-We are sinners not because we sin; rather, we sin because we are sinners.
+When Adam sinned, his inner nature was transformed by his sin of rebellion, bringing to him spiritual death and depravity that would be passed on to all who came after him.
+We are sinners because we sin and we sin because we are sinners.
 This passed-on depravity is known as inherited sin.
 Just as we inherit physical characteristics from our parents, we inherit our sinful natures from Adam.
 King David lamented this condition of fallen human nature in Psalm 51:5: “Surely I was sinful at birth, sinful from the time my mother conceived me.”

 A third type of sin is personal sin, that which is committed every day by every human being.
 Because we have inherited a sin nature from Adam, we commit individual, personal sins, everything from seemingly innocent untruths to murder.
 Those who have not placed their faith in Jesus Christ must pay the penalty for these personal sins, as well as inherited and imputed sin.
-However, believers have been freed from the eternal penalty of sin—hell and spiritual death—but now we also have the power to resist sinning.
-Now we can choose whether or not to commit personal sins because we have the power to resist sin through the Holy Spirit who dwells within us, sanctifying and convicting us of our sins when we do commit them (Romans 8:9-11).
+However, believers have been freed from the eternal penalty of sin—hell and spiritual death.
+We now also have the power to resist sinning.
+Now we can choose whether or not to commit personal sins because we have the power of the Holy Spirit who dwells within us.
+When we do sin, the Spirit convicts us (Romans 8:9-11).
 Once we confess our personal sins to God and ask forgiveness for them, we are restored to perfect fellowship and communion with Him.
 “If we confess our sins, He is faithful and just to forgive us our sins and cleanse us from all unrighteousness” (1 John 1:9).